Why set up a website?

 What is web hosting?

-Web hosting is where your website actually sits, on a massive computer, in a building somewhere in South Africa or another part of the world.
+Web hosting is where your website actually sits, on a massive computer, in a building somewhere in GCC or another part of the world.
 You need to buy web hosting for your site to live on.

 Web hosting is the only thing you have to pay for when setting up a website yourself.
 The cost will vary depending on how big your website is, but prices are extremely competitive so you won't be breaking the bank.